 Maternal mortality remains a pressing global health issue.
 Notably, about 95% of maternal deaths occur in low- and middleincome countries (World Health Organization, 2024).
 Efforts such as the Free Health Care Initiative and the Sierra Leone National Reproductive, Maternal, Neonatal, Child and Adolescent Health Strategy have made strides toward reducing the high maternal mortality rate alongside organizations such as the United Nations International Children's Emergency Fund, the World Health Organization, and Partners in Health.
-Despite this, the maternal mortality rate in Sierra Leone consistently ranks among the highest internationally with 443 pregnancy-related deaths per 100,000 live births as of 2020 (WHO et al., 2023).
+Despite this, the maternal mortality rate in Sierra Leone consistently ranks among the highest internationally, with 443 pregnancy-related deaths per 100,000 live births as of 2020 (WHO et al., 2023).

-Significant and long-lasting global health challenges, such as armed conflicts, Ebola, and COVID-19 have negatively impacted Sierra Leone.
+Polarized politics, brain drain, fragmentation of the healthcare system, and infectious disease are some pressing challenges the nation is grappling with, particularly following the Sierra Leone Civil War.
 These crises coincide with detriments in the availability and utilization of maternal and child healthcare services (Shafiq et al., 2024b).
-Additionally, these events weaken the already vulnerable healthcare system, exacerbating structural issues such as inaccessible quality care and health education, a shortage of resources, and poor infrastructure understaffing, (Shafiq et al., 2024a; WHO et al., 2023).
-Individual perceptions and practices such as limited awareness of pregnancy-related warning signs, a lack of trust in the healthcare system, poor health-seeking behaviors, and the norm of at-home births, further exacerbate the maternal mortality rate (Treacy et al., 2018; WHO, 2024, p.
+Additionally, these events weaken the already vulnerable healthcare system, exacerbating structural issues such as inaccessible quality care and health education, a shortage of resources, understaffing, and poor infrastructure (Shafiq et al., 2024a; WHO et al., 2023).
+Individual perceptions and practices, such as limited awareness of pregnancy-related warning signs, a lack of trust in the healthcare system, poor health-seeking behaviors, and the norm of at-home births, further exacerbate the maternal mortality rate (Treacy and Sagbakken, 2015; WHO, 2024, p.
 202, 2023).
-Nevertheless, most of these maternal deaths are preventable (Shafiq et al., 2024a; prioritizing WHO, 2024, 2023).
-By innovative solutions and multisectoral collaborations, diverse and interdisciplinary initiatives can make strides toward reducing the high maternal mortality rate in Sierra Leone.
+Nevertheless, most maternal deaths are preventable (Shafiq et al., 2024a; WHO, 2024, 2023).
+By prioritizing innovative solutions and multisectoral collaborations, diverse and interdisciplinary initiatives can make strides toward reducing the high maternal mortality rate in Sierra Leone.

-To understand how to combat the high maternal mortality rate, health, and related behaviors must be examined at a community level (Mweemba et al., 2021).
+To understand how to combat the high maternal mortality rate, health and related behaviors must be examined at a community level (Mweemba et al., 2021).
 A study found that one in seven Sierra Leonean interview participants had a close relative pass away by 23.5 years of age due to pregnancyrelated causes.
 The leading causes of death recorded in urban areas were bleeding, "no clinic," and "the will of God."
 Participants from rural areas, conversely, cited teenage pregnancy and anemia.
-These interview responses align with data from 2016 and 2019, reflecting hemorrhaging, hypertensive disorders, and sepsis as the most rampant contributors to maternal deaths (Shafiq et al., 2024a).
-Solutions for the high maternal mortality rate in Sierra Leone must be catered toward both urban and rural populations, each with distinct needs.
+These interview responses align with data from 2016 and 2019, reflecting hemorrhage, hypertensive disorders, and sepsis as the most rampant contributors to maternal deaths (Shafiq et al., 2024a).
+Solutions for the high maternal mortality rate in Sierra Leone must cater to both urban and rural populations, each with distinct needs.

-Educational films effectively promote maternal and newborn health outcomes by addressing cultural beliefs (Maharjan et al., 2022; Mweemba et al., 2021).
-Films shown through focus groups and interviews in Zambia and Nepal increased knowledge about maternal and child health topics including nutrition, antenatal care, and parental involvement.
-After watching films in Zambia, study participants revealed improved knowledge and comprehension, particularly regarding the importance of male involvement throughout pregnancy and seeking antenatal, perinatal, postnatal services.
+Educational films effectively promote maternal and newborn health outcomes by addressing belief systems (Maharjan et al., 2022; Mweemba et al., 2021).
+Films shown through focus groups and interviews in Zambia and Nepal increased knowledge about maternal and child health topics, including nutrition, antenatal care, and parental involvement.
+After watching films in Zambia, study participants revealed improved knowledge and comprehension, particularly regarding the importance of male involvement throughout pregnancy and seeking antenatal, perinatal, and postnatal services.
 Data from Nepal revealed increased knowledge of up to 420% on the correct timing of visits, breastfeeding after birth, and paternal support before and after pregnancy.
-Gaining knowledge enhances cognitive and decision-making abilities, therefore increasing health maintenance behaviors (Peters et al., 2010).
-Films are also an efficient medium for addressing global health challenges as they are digestible even for communities with low health literacy rates.
+Knowledge enhances cognitive and decision-making abilities, increasing health maintenance behaviors (Peters et al., 2010).
+Films are also an efficient medium for addressing global health challenges as they are digestible for communities with low health literacy rates.
 These immediate improvements in understanding exhibited in other low- and middle-income countries inspire our further exploration of film's efficacy on maternal health attitudes and behaviors, specifically on family planning and mental health, in Sierra Leone.